bbauska/UofM-Intro-HTML5/README.md

 I had mentioned that we like to call our files &apos;"**index.html**.&apos;" It&apos;s going to be a little bit harder to do that with **Replit** since we put so many files in the same place, but let&apos;s go ahead and go with it right here.
-So, I&apos;ve got it&apos;s an HTML, CSS, JavaScript file, I&apos;ve named it &apos;"**index.html**&apos;" and now I&apos;m going to click on &apos;"Create.&apos;"
+I&apos;ve got it&apos;s an HTML, CSS, JavaScript file, I&apos;ve named it &apos;"**index.html**&apos;" and now I&apos;m going to click on &apos;"Create.&apos;"

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->